pafmon/ks-api/README.md

 #### Stress request

-In order to send a request, you can use a POST request:
+In order to send a request, either GET or POST can be used:

-`POST /api/v1/stress`
+- `POST /api/v1/stress`
 ```json
 {
 	"problem": "knapsack",